Legendarylibr/Hoshino/backend/firebase/functions/PRODUCTION_READINESS.md

 ## 🎯 **Ready to Deploy!**

-Your Firebase Functions are now production-ready with enterprise-grade security and performance optimizations.
+Your Firebase Functions are now production-ready with enterprise-grade security and performance optimizations. **Configuration redundancy has been eliminated** and logging has been standardized.

 **Next step:** Run `npm run setup:prod` and then `npm run deploy`